 In order for SGA to be successful, we must have the active participation of all our parents.
 Parents certainly should be actively involved in the lives of their children, but we must also have all parents contributing to the success of our school.
 Part of this responsibility is the requirement of all parents to work at a football or basketball concession/cleanup or at the annual Buck Daze fundraiser in December.
 Dianne Johnson, (229)793-2694, has graciously agreed to coordinate concessions and sign-ups for us.
 When you registered your student for the upcoming academic year, you were given the option of “opting out” of this requirement by paying $200/parent.
 If you did not “opt out” the expectation is that you will work at least one event.
-Each parent will be given the opportunity to sign up beginning with those who show up at Work Day on July 29th.
-The next opportunity to sign up will be at the initial PTO meeting on August 1st at 5:30 PM.
+The first opportunity to sign up will be at the initial PTO meeting on August 6th at 5:30 PM.
 Thereafter, the sign-up book will be maintained by Leigh Fain and available to all parents in the front office.
-All parents will be expected to sign up by Friday, August 18th.
+All parents will be expected to sign up by Friday, August 30th.
 If you have not signed up by this date, then you will be assigned an event to work and you will be notified.
 Choosing not to work, or being a no-show, will result in a $500.00 fine per parent ($1000.00 per family).
 Administration has informed us that any outstanding debt to PTO (as a result of not having met your work requirement) will be reason to disallow your student from sitting for their final exams.
 Should you not be able to work your assigned time, it is YOUR responsibility to find your replacement and then sign up for another time slot.

 In an effort to encourage a culture of volunteerism, we are implementing some “rewards” for parents who choose to give of their time and efforts above and beyond the minimum required.
 The incentives are as follows:

-(1) Working at Clean Up Day = Free admission to the first two (2) home football games.*
+(1) Working on a clean-up project for the school = Free admission to the first two (2) home football games.*

 (2) Signing up to work ten (10) events = All sports admission pass (good for free admission to all sporting events on campus for the entire school year)*